Scarecrow1965/LED-MPU-OLED-ESP32/README.md

-This program is using some icons to be seen on the SSD1306. while ensuring that my MPU-5060 is attached to my DOIT V1 Devkit ESP32.
-I have also my LEDs running some funky trickes as well.
+This program is using some icons to be seen on the SSD1306, while ensuring that my MPU-5060 is attached to my DOIT V1 Devkit ESP32.
+I have also my LEDs running some funky tricks as well.
 Of course, I am using PlatformIO in VSCode.